-The RawMemory and PhysicalMemory classes in the javax.realtime package provide access to physical memory for Java applications.
+The PhysicalMemoryFactory classes in the javax.realtime.memory package provide access to RTSJ physical memory for Java object storage.
 The memory ranges that may be accessed by the Java application can be specified using the option physicalMemoryRanges.
 The default behavior is that no access to physical memory is permitted by the application.

 The physicalMemoryRanges option expects a list of address ranges.
-Each address range is separated by ..., and gives the lower and upper address of the range: lower..upper.
+Address ranges are of the form lower. .upper.
 The lower address is inclusive and the upper address is exclusive.
 I.e., the difference upper-lower gives the size of the accessible area.
+The addresses need to be page-aligned.
 There can be an arbitrary number of memory ranges.